SOUTHWESTERN HOUSE

 Upon arrival at Raven’s Nest Nature Sanctuary Vincent led an aggressive hands-on removal strategy of the non-native grasses that threaten the Sky Islands, such as Lehman’s Lovegrass, Bermuda Grass, and Natal grass – all originally from southern Africa.
 In accordance with our ongoing Conservation Practices at Raven’s Nest Nature Sanctuary, we reuse many of those non-native dried grasses as mulching around our native plants and at the organic orchards and edible gardens, but only when they lack viable seeds.

-Since 2008 Vincent’s determination and persistence have been key to a resounding success wiping out non-native plants.
+Since 2008 Vincent’s determination and persistence have been key to a resounding success virtually wiping out non-native plants.
 Vincent’s repeated pulling of the offending plants in the same area over multiple years has led to the most rewarding result – native flora recolonizing the site and thus increasing the biodiversity of native plants at the preserve.
 This in turn has fostered a greater diversity of wildlife in a positive ecological cascade.

-NATIVE SPECIES PLANTED
+PLANTING NATIVE SPECIES

 Trees